10 Best Dog Superfoods to Keep Your Pup Hydrated in the Hot Indian Climate

 How To Feed Your Dog Apples The Right Way

 Make sure to remove seeds and core while serving apples to your dog.
-I often prepare a healthy smoothie with bone broth and apples for my dogs during summer.
+I often prepare a healthy smoothie with bone broth and apples for my dogs.

 Pro-Tip For Paw-Parents🐾